Date of Exam: June, 20 - 28, 2019 (New Pattern)

 Age limit & Relaxation:

-i) Junior Research Fellowship: Male-30 yrs. and female & candidates belonging to SC/ST/PWD/OBC (Non-creamy layer)-35 years.
+i) Junior Research Fellowship: Male-30 yrs. and all cateogry of female candidates and candidates belonging to SC/ST/PWD/OBC (Non-creamy layer)-35 years.

 ii) There is no upper age limit for Assistant Professor.